Step 2: Liquid Calories

 Q: Can I drink zero-calorie beverages like diet or zero sugar cola?

 A: Absolutely not.
-Diet sodas are worse than regular ones.
+Diet sodas are as bad as regular ones.
 Artificial sweeteners can:

 -